 We always recommend that you save your own tooth whenever it’s possible.
 Teeth with successful root canal treatment have excellent long-term prognosis and could last you a lifetime.
 Of course, there are occasions where saving a tooth is simply not worth it.
 For instance, you may not have enough tooth structure left to restore your tooth.
 In these cases, it’s best to remove your tooth and go with a dental implant instead.
 Other times you may suffer from poor oral oral hygiene combined with advanced periodontal disease.
 Again, removing your teeth and placing a dental implant is a better option here.
 Deciding between a dental implant or a root canal treatment could be somewhat tricky.
 Only you and your dentist can decide which treatment option is best for your mouth.

 Root canal treatment in San Clemente, Orange County

 Give us a call today if you live in Orange County and are in need of a root canal treatment.
 You can reach us at (949)481-2540 or book your appointment online today.
 We offer root canal treatment for all teeth, including molar root canal treatments.
 Our dentist, Dr. Jazayeri, will access your tooth to see if it requires a root canal or other treatment.
 We will discuss pros and cons of root canal therapy and present alternative treatment options whenever applicable.
 Don’t wait until your toothache worsens and the infection spreads.
-Give us a call today and start fixing your teeth before it’s toot late!.
-To learn more about different dental treatments related to root canal therapy, click on the following links:
+Give us a call today and start fixing your smile today.

 A pus pocket containing harmful bacteria that forms around infected teeth.
 Teeth with abscess are considered infected and they either need root canal treatment or must be extracted.